NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/setupInstructions.rst.txt

    Allow the installer to change your system environment variables so that the directory containing the executable is on your path.
 This requires checking the small box asking for this when the installer starts.
 The box is located at bottom of installer application window.

 .. warning::
-   The latest version of Python is 3.8.3 At time of writing Python 3.8.3 was no working with the current **numpy** package.
+   The latest version of Python is 3.8.5 At time of writing Python 3.8.5 was not working with the current **numpy** package.

-Once Python is installed, you need to extend it by installing the following packages: **numpy**, **scipy**, **tables**, **hdf5** and **pandas**.
+Once Python is installed, you need to extend it by installing a number of packages.
 To install these packages, start a `terminal window as an Admin user <https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/>`_ and in that window type the following instructions:

 .. code-block:: python